Using Your Home Equity to Pay for Education

 For most individuals, the benefits of higher education are numerous, including more employment opportunities and a higher lifetime earning potential.
 However, paying the fees and tuition for these programs is not always simple.
 While there are several types of financial aid available to students, many students find themselves with limited options for financing the education of their choice.

 Most students turn to higher education loans, but homeowners may be able to leverage their home equity to finance at least a portion of their education, or refinance their current student loans into better terms.
-Some characteristics of a Discover Home Equity Loan include:
+Some characteristics of a home equity loan from Discover include:

 - Loans from $35,000-$200,000